 The attic contains the roof framing and serves as a raceway for components of the plumbing, electrical and mechanical systems.
 There are often heating ducts, bathroom vent ducts, electrical wiring, chimneys and gas appliance vents in the attic.
 We examine the visible portions of the various systems and components for proper function, excessive or unusual wear, general state of repair, roof leakage, attic venting and misguided improvements.
 When low clearance and/or deep insulation prohibit walking in an unfinished attic, inspection will be performed from the access opening only.
 The following components were inspected:

 5.1 ACCESS

-The attic access is located in the bedroom.
+The attic access is located in the hallway.
+The attic was inspected from the access hole only.

 The attic is adequately vented.